pqina/pintura-component-react-native/README.md

 This projects uses a test version of Pintura.
 This version of Pintura will show a watermark in the editor and on generated images.

 Purchase a license at https://pqina.nl/pintura to use Pintura in production.

+Makes use of [webm-duration-fix](https://github.com/buynao/webm-duration-fix) to fix webm video duration on Chrome